 - Stick this coloured spot somewhere you will see it often, but not constantly.

 - Stare at the sticker and as you do so, think of a specific occasion when you felt successful.
 Associate as closely as you can with this memory.
 Take yourself back there; see what you saw and make that picture in your mind bright, vivid and colourful; feel what you felt, intensify this feeling as you continue to look at the coloured dot.
-Hear what you heard in that moment, turn up the volume on these sounds.
+Hear what you heard at that moment, turn up the volume on these sounds.
 Remember how totally successful you felt.

 - Do this for one minute, loading up the spot with this desired, successful emotion.
-From now on you will feel instantly empowered whenever you look at this dot.
+From now on, you will feel instantly empowered whenever you look at this dot.
 Place these coloured spots around the house or office, as reminders to remain calm and relaxed.